 Our goal is to do a thorough prep job.

 We fully scrape all peeling paint from the surface and then we will power sand all scraped areas to reduce the ridging as much as possible.
-Then we caulk and fill any joints or cracks in your windows or any other area that might allow moisture to enter in to the structure.
-Once we’ve done this, then we proceed to prime all bare areas of wood with a high quality exterior primer.
+Then we caulk and fill any joints or cracks in your windows or any other area that might allow moisture to enter into the structure.
+Once we’ve done this, we proceed to prime all bare areas of wood with a high-quality exterior primer.

 Why two coats?
 Isn’t one ok?

 Two coats usually provides the best coverage.
-More often than not, It will give the surface an even appearance, cover the previous color and any spot primed areas and also help to even out the sheen so it doesn’t appear streaky.
-Two coats is the way to go in our books and should be in yours!
+More often than not, It will give the surface an even appearance, cover the previous color, any spot-primed areas, and also help to even out the sheen so it doesn’t appear streaky.
+Two coats are the way to go in our books and should be in yours!